-Best Things to Do in Coronado: a locals guide
+Best Things to Do in Coronado: A Locals Guide

 Coronado Island is technically not an island but a peninsula off of downtown San Diego.
 It’s a popular San Diego travel spot and you can reach the island by driving across the Coronado bridge, driving down the Silver Strand, or a ferry.
 There are two main hubs on the island:

 The first is the Coronado Ferry Landing where there are multiple shops, restaurants, and panoramic views of downtown San Diego.
 Then there’s Coronado Beach (located in front of the Hotel Del).
-It was actually named one of the top beaches in the world because of the wide stretches of flat beach space and golden sand.
+It was named one of the top beaches in the world because of the wide stretches of flat beach space and golden sand.

 Things to Know Before Visiting Coronado

-- You can take a ferry from downtown San Diego tickets are $5 per ride and you can find the schedules here (children under 3 are free).
+- You can take a ferry from downtown San Diego tickets are $9 per ride and you can find the schedules here (children under 3 are free).
 It doesn’t operate all day so make sure you’re aware of the return times.

 - Alcohol is prohibited on most beaches and the beaches have an 11 pm curfew.

 Did you know Emerald City in the classic novel and film “The Wizard of Oz” was inspired by Coronado?
 The famous author L. Frank Baum frequently rented a home here from 1904 to 1910.
 During those summers, he wrote 3 of his Oz series books in said home.
-Finally, you can also visit the house!
+Finally, you can also visit the house.
 This quaint yellow historic home is located at 1101 Star Park Circle.
 You can still spot the wicked witch above the door (pictured above – it’s a private residence so be respectful when visiting).

-Fellow book nerds: you can actually view the first editions of the Oz Series books located at the Coronado Library.
+Fellow book nerds: you can view the first editions of the Oz Series books located at the Coronado Library.

 The Hotel Del Coronado

 Constructed in 1888 The Hotel Del Coronado is one of the main reasons people visit Coronado.
 Also, the most iconic San Diego hotel.
 It is a premier destination for a luxury hotel experience and the locals call it “The Del”.
-In 1977, it was marked as a historical landmark, and its located right on the main beach in Coronado.
+In 1977, it was marked as a historical landmark, and it is located right on the main beach in Coronado.
 It has more than 400 rooms, private suites to rent located right on the beach (named Baby Village), and five restaurants.
 Finally, Celebrities have been flocking here since the early 1900s.
 Some of the most famous are Marilyn Monroe, President Franklin Roosevelt, Charlie Chaplin, and Charles Lindberg.

 BOOK YOUR STAY AT THE HOTEL DEL